mdlsvensson/mdlsvensson/README.md

 - Finishing game project.
 - Launch on steam.
 - Continue to support with content.
-- Prototype new project/"find the fun".
+- Prototype new project ("find the fun").

 ## I plan to learn